noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

 ### 3. Frontend Driven

 The frontend developer can lead the entire design process of building the app.
-Describing backend functionality in from of Dreamcode let's the developer focus on the user experience, and avoids distraction by discussions on implementation details and delays waiting for a backend API.
+Describing backend functionality in the form of Dreamcode lets the developer focus on the user experience, and avoids distraction by discussions about implementation details and delays waiting for a backend API.

 ### A more complex example